Mneset/Mneset/README.md

 ## Hi there 👋

-I'm a back-end development student, and I'm completely new to Github 🤓
+I'm a back-end development student who has completed 1 out of 2 years🤓 It has been fun this far, and I'm excited to keep learning!

-I'm currently trying to learn the mechanics, so I can put it to use later😎